Regulatory T cells suppress the formation of potent KLRK1 and IL-7R expressing effector CD8 T cells by limiting IL-2

 Abstract

 Regulatory T cells (Tregs) are indispensable for maintaining self-tolerance by suppressing conventional T cells.
 On the other hand, Tregs promote tumor growth by inhibiting anti-cancer immunity.
-In this study, we identified that Tregs increase the quorum of self-reactive CD8 + T cells required for the induction of experimental autoimmune diabetes.
+In this study, we identified that Tregs increase the quorum of self-reactive CD8 + T cells required for the induction of experimental autoimmune diabetes in mice.
 Their major suppression mechanism is limiting available IL-2, an essential T-cell cytokine.
 Specifically, Tregs inhibit the formation of a previously uncharacterized subset of antigen-stimulated KLRK1 + IL7R + (KILR) CD8 + effector T cells, which are distinct from conventional effector CD8 + T cells.
 KILR CD8 + T cells show a superior cell killing abilities in vivo.
-The administration of agonistic IL-2 immunocomplexes phenocopies the absence of Tregs, i.e., it induces KILR CD8 + T cells, promotes autoimmunity, and enhances anti-tumor responses.
+The administration of agonistic IL-2 immunocomplexes phenocopies the absence of Tregs, i.e., it induces KILR CD8 + T cells, promotes autoimmunity, and enhances anti-tumor responses in mice.
 Counterparts of KILR CD8 + T cells were found in the human blood, revealing them as a potential target for immunotherapy.

 Article activity feed